 - Terrain ability levels tend to be fairly well separated between different lifts.

 - Lift network is excellent with almost all high-speed lifts.
+Each lift serves a distinct ski pod.

 - They have a large snowmaking system.